 - Educates and trains offenders, staff, and community partners regarding PREA;

-- Conducts investigations of sexual abuse and sexual harassment allegations;
+- Reviews and conducts administrative investigations of sexual abuse and sexual harassment allegations;

 - Provides technical assistance and interpretation of PREA standards;